MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetrxdrainpacketiterator.md

 ## Remarks

-Client drivers typically call this method to begin the process of draining packets from the ring to the OS.
+Client drivers typically call this method to begin the process of draining receive packets from the packet ring to the OS.
+Drivers later complete this process by calling [**NetRingSetRxDrainPacketIterator**](netringsetrxdrainpacketiterator.md).

 For an animation and code example of draining packets from the ring back to the OS, see [Using net rings and net ring iterators](using-net-rings-and-net-ring-iterators.md).

-## Remarks

-Remark

 ## Requirements